Difficulty: Average Challenge

 Folding, Arching, and Rolling (Patrons)

 Mostly side-lying.
-Refining our awareness and skill for the many ways we can gather the front of the body together (folding) and also lengthen it (arching), including very fine work with the spine, sternum (breastbone), and shoulders.
+Refining our awareness and skill in the many ways we can gather the front of the body together (flexion, or folding) and also extend the spine and lengthen the front (arching), including very fine work with the spine, sternum, and shoulders.
 Integration of breathing with these ideas.
 Experiments at the end of the lesson turn these primary functions into rolling.

 62m